-Fleas are an undesirable yet common part of having a pet, and ridding your companion of these pests will also keep your home bug-free.
-While many people opt for preventative flea treatment, like medicated drops, some are left to deal with a flea infestation after the fact.
-When it comes to rubbing alcohol, its uses for fleas should be limited to spraying on hard surfaces since it can be toxic.
-Alcohol is a home remedy used to kill fleas, and while effective, it is important to understand how to use it in the safest way possible.
+Fleas are an undesirable yet common pest.
+They can cause itching and allergic reactions to flea bites, and they can spread disease.
+Protecting your pet from infestation will help keep your home bug-free.
+While many people opt for preventative flea treatment like medicated drops, some are left to deal with a flea infestation after the fact.
+It can be tempting for pet owners to use home remedies with ingredients such as rubbing alcohol, but this can be toxic to pets.
+If you are going to use alcohol as a home remedy for fleas, it is essential to understand how to use it safely.

 Video of the Day

 Rubbing alcohol can be found in some pest-control products.
 But the active ingredients, which can be isopropyl alcohol or ethyl alcohol, can be incredibly harmful to pets.
 Pets who lick even a diluted alcohol mixture from their fur can become ill, and it can be absorbed through the skin.